ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setBlockNotRatedContent*

-Enables or disables the blocking of unrated content, ensuring that content without a rating can be restricted based on user preferences.
-This function is useful for maintaining viewing controls and enforcing content restrictions where applicable.
+Enables or disables the blocking of unrated content to help users manage viewing restrictions and ensure a safer entertainment experience.
+This function is particularly useful for parents or guardians who want to prevent access to content without a rating.

 ### Related Functions
 [getBlockNotRatedContent](#getBlockNotRatedContent) : Retrieves the current setting for blocking unrated content.

 ### Events